-Nursing Home services rendered to Medicare program beneficiaries are paid at prospectively determined rates.
-These rates vary according to a patient classification system known as Resource Utilization Groups (RUGs).
+Nursing Home services rendered to Medicare program beneficiaries are paid at prospectively determined rates that vary according to a patient classification system.
+Prior to October 1, 2019, the patient classification system used was Resource Utilization Groups (RUGs).
+Effective October 1, 2019, the patient classification system used is the Patient Driven Payment Model (PDPM).

-Medicaid
+• Medicaid

 Inpatient acute care services rendered to Medicaid program beneficiaries are paid at a prospectively determined rate per admission.
 These rates vary according to a patient classification system that is based on clinical, diagnostic and other factors.
 Outpatient services rendered to Medicaid program beneficiaries are reimbursed under a reduced cost reimbursement methodology.
 The Authority is reimbursed at a tentative rate with final settlement determined after submission of annual cost reports by the Authority and audits thereof by the Medicaid fiscal intermediary.
-The Authority's Medicaid cost reports have been audited by the Medicaid intermediary through June 30, 2016.
+The Authority's Medicaid cost reports have been audited by the Medicaid intermediary through June 30, 2018.